unpoller/unpoller/examples/README.md

 This folder contains example configuration files in four supported formats.
 You can use any format you want for the config file, just give it the appropriate suffix for the format.
-An XML file should end with `.xml`, a JSON file with `.json`, and YAML with `.yaml`.
+A JSON file should end with `.json`, and YAML with `.yaml`.
 The default format is always TOML and may have any _other_ suffix.

 #### Dashboards